Backward Stochastic Evolution Inclusions in UMD Banach Spaces: Preliminaries

 \section{Preliminaries}

 In this section, we will provide some concepts and cognitive tools that will be effective and helpful during the analysis in the sequel.
-Essentially, we will recall the notion of measurabilty of set-valued functions and some requirements that interfere with the results related to stochastic integration in UMD Banach spaces.
+Essentially, we will recall the Pettis integrability, the Bochnner integrability, and some requirements that interfere with the results related to stochastic integration in UMD Banach spaces.